umutbozkurt/django-rest-framework-mongoengine/README.md

 ### Current release

 Intended to match DRF API.
 The major and minor version number matches supported version of DRF.
+Note: this release is incompatible with all previous.

 ### Old releases